daizutabi/pheasant/docs/docs/index.md

 ```
 ~~~

-!!!
-Note
-    Matplotlib package has already been imported in the previous code block so that we don't need to import it again here.
+Note that Matplotlib package has already been imported in the previous code block so that we don't need to import it again here.

 Pheasant also supports Bokeh's HTML output.

 ```python
 from bokeh.plotting import figure